 Under Fire (Mill Creek, 12 movies, 1145 min) Note: Purchased at the Half Price Book Clearance (Warehouse) Sale at the Sharonville Convention Center.
 Picked up for 1 dollar.
 I was hoping that since this was one of the new collections that the overlap wouldn't be too bad.
 Alas, only 5 of the movies were unique, but considering I only paid a dollar, I'm okay with that.
 It's better than the Timeless Family Classics error.

-Iron Fist Frenzy (Mill Creek, 50 movies, 4226 minutes) Note: Purchased from eBay in May 2017 for $18 after figuring out it was going to cost me about that much just to get the other 12 movies sets that make up Iron Fist Frenzy and still wouldn't have the 'bonus' 2 movies found on Iron Fist Frenzy.
+Iron Fist Frenzy (Mill Creek, 50 movies, 4226 minutes) Note: Purchased from eBay in May 2017 for $18 after figuring out it was going to cost me about that much just to get the other martial arts '12 movie' sets (like Kickin' It Shaolin Style) that make up Iron Fist Frenzy and still wouldn't have the 'bonus' 2 movies found on Iron Fist Frenzy.